Do you want to know how to get rid of hip dips?

 Okay now let’s get to the exercises.

-Remember, these exercises will help develop and strengthen the muscles in your lower body.
-As a result, they will likely change the way your hips look but may not completely eliminate hip dips.
+These exercises can change the way your hips look, but they may not completely eliminate hip dips.

 - The Glutes (which includes the gluteus maximus and gluteus medius),